awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    Select the appropriate number [1-2] then [enter] (press 'c' to cancel):
    ```

-   If you want to allow visitors to connect to your server via unencrypted HTTP, type "1"\.
+   To allow visitors to connect to your server via unencrypted HTTP, type "1"\.
 If you want to accept only encrypted connections via HTTPS, type "2"\.
 Press Enter to submit your choice\.

 1. Certbot completes the configuration of Apache and reports success and other information: